 - Service Only

-This was the most popular guarantee for many years, as it was simple to measure and low risk for the wind turbine supplier.
+This was the most popular guarantee for many years.
+It is simple to measure and low risk for the wind turbine supplier.
 It is a time-based performance metric.
-In essence, the OEM offers the customer a guarantee that their wind turbines will be available to generate power a certain percent of the time.
+The OEM offers the customer a guarantee that their wind turbines will be available to generate power a certain percent of the time.
 Typically, this is in the 97-98% range.
-The OEM is paid a monthly service fee which is reduced via availability damages if the agreed performance is not met.
+The owner pays the OEM a monthly service fee.
+The wind farm owner reduces the fee (via availability damages) if the contractor does not meet agreed performance.

 In its simplest form an availability metric is: